szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - 5% physical damage resistance for all thieves wearing it (single class or not)
 - At night, regenerate 1 HP per round, and when you're hit, there's a 12% chance of becoming invisible as per the Improved invisibility spell for 4 rounds.
 This effect can only trigger once per turn.

-**Component 1211:** Make Orc Leathers grant special bonuses to half-orc wearers
+### Make Orc Leathers grant special bonuses to half-orc wearers (1211)

 The armor now leans more heavily into the orcish theme:

 - -2 Charisma (from -1), so it's potentially more meaningful
 - Half-orcs only: +1 to inflicted damage, +10 maximum HP, missile resistance is doubled

-**Component 1212:** Make Skin of the Ghoul +4 protect against all kinds of paralysis
+### Make Skin of the Ghoul +4 protect against all kinds of paralysis (1212)

 This includes paralysis from ghouls and magical commands.
 It's of course inspired by the fact that the skin is made from a ghoul.

-**Component 1213:** Make Armor of Deep Night +4 slightly better inspired by the Umberlee's related backstory
+### Make Armor of Deep Night +4 more unique inspired by the backstory (1213)

 Following the Umberlee theme, this armor now provides a 20% resistance to cold and electricity.
-Additionally, it provides a 18% chance of inflicting 1d4 cold and electric damage with each successful melee or ranged attack the wearer does.
+Additionally, it provides an 18% chance of inflicting 1d4 cold and electric damage with each successful melee or ranged attack the wearer does.

-**Component 1214:** Make Armor of the Viper more interesting by offering a few advantages to offset the penalties
+### Make Armor of the Viper more interesting (1214)

 Despite the +5 enchantment, I find the armor generally not worth using, especially since it's pretty much always a better idea to use a non-unique armor with an item of protection instead.
 Therefore:

-- Save vs. Death: -3 (from -2)
+- Save vs. Death penalty: -3 (from vanilla -2)
 - Other saves: +1
 - -50% poison resistance. **Bear in mind this weakness will likely not work without the fixpack installed**.
 - +100% poison damage inflicted.
 So if you're a vanilla assassin, for example, each poison tick would inflict 2 damage.
 Same for any kind of poison spell that might be accessible to the wearer.
 - Charge ability: Poison Weapon, as per the vanilla assassin ability, once per day.

-**Component 1215:** Make Aeger's Hide more powerful when used by Barbarians
+### Make Aeger's Hide more powerful when used by Barbarians (1215)

 Now, since this armor is Hide Armor, and hide armor is usually thematically associated with barbarians, the following is added: